-In our today’s world, loans are a very good option and they can be used to aid fulfill people’s dreams.
-In India, loans are classified in terms of security (secured and unsecured), time duration (short or long term loans), end-use.
-There are two types of loan in India which are offered in India.
+In today’s world, loans are a very good option and they can be used to fulfill people’s dreams.
+In India, loans are classified in terms of security (secured and unsecured), time duration (short or long term loans), and end-use.
+There are mainly two types of loans in India that are offered.

 Loan Classification in India